Zilvaro/my-digitalz/README.md

 # 1. User Experience (UX) & Interface (UI)

-##1.1 General Rules
+## 1.1 General Rules
 [Go to the top](#table-of-contents)

 While designing the functionality & user experience there were applied some guiding principles:
 - 5 seconds rule: it has to be clear what the page is for in 5s (e.g. is it just for information, to perform an activity or leave a comment) and where to go next
 - 2 clicks rule: user shall get to any core functionality (perform a task, order product, check the points balance, leave a m * call-to-action: at every page or stage there is an invitation "to do something" (contact, order, donate, perform a task or follow to instruction section).
-- consistency: every page has the same color scheme, similar structure, button design and follows a common practice of app design (OK buttons - green, main page - home, settings - in profile, etc.)
+- consistency: every page has the same color scheme, similar structure, button design and follows a common practice of app design (OK buttons - green, main page - home, settings - in profile, etc.).

+The screen-max-width is set for 1100px to keep all the items in proportion.
+To keep all elements visually copmlete and related to each other, a light background was added that is always responsive to full screen size (not only up to 1100px).

 ## 1.2 Personas